babaozhouy5/Linux_Kernel_Learning/ch02/README.md

-# Setup Platform
+# Setup Platform & Run you own kernel(include process schedule)

-It is a platform to write your own Linux OS kernel, it's based on Linux Kernel 4.4.0 source code.
+In this chapter, we will leran to setup platform to write your own Linux OS kernel, it's based on Linux Kernel 4.4.0 source code.

 ## Steps